FIRST-Tech-Challenge/FtcRobotController/README.md

 ### Drive Characterization

 To determine the proper open loop powers, it's necessary to determine the relationship between robot velocity/acceleration and motor voltage.
-That is, we want to find kV, kStatic, and kA in the following relation: power = kV * v + kA * a + kStatic (there are some subtleties here; for more details see [this paper](https://www.chiefdelphi.com/media/papers/3402)).
-In theory, kV = 1 / max velocity and kA = 1 / max acceleration.
+That is, we want to find `kV`, `kStatic`, and `kA` in the following relation: `power = kV * v + kA * a + kStatic` (there are some subtleties here; for more details see [this paper](https://www.chiefdelphi.com/media/papers/3402)).
+In theory, `kV = 1 / max velocity` and `kA = 1 / max acceleration`.

 **Note**: In FTC, the easiest way to achieve good performance is to use the built-in velocity PID modes of the motor controllers (i.e., `RUN_USING_ENCODER`).
 This effectively removes the acceleration and static terms from the previous equation (power is now proportional to velocity, not voltage).
-Additionally, FTC users are cautioned against relying on kA as FTC batteries are far from ideal voltage sources.
+Additionally, FTC users are cautioned against relying on `kA` as FTC batteries are far from ideal voltage sources.

 An automated tuning routine is implemented in `DriveFFTuningOpMode`.
 Simply run it and follow the telemetry prompts.
-Again, from a practical standpoint in FTC, kV alone without kStatic and kA paired with motor velocity PID is the best configuration for beginners.
+Again, from a practical standpoint in FTC, `kV` alone without `kStatic` and `kA` paired with motor velocity PID is the best configuration for beginners.

 ### Drive Track Width